EduardoNeville/DB_PROJ/PDF_INFO/csv_info.md

 Yelping_since: date when the user joined Yelp
 Average_stars: average stars the user has received from other users for their reviews
 Review_count: the number of reviews this user has written
-Fans: the number of fans this user has
+Fans_cont: the number of fans this user has
 Elite: list of years in which this user has an elite status
 Friends: list of friends, whose elements are the user_id of the friends (who are also users on Yelp).
 Compliment_cool: the number of cool compliments this user has received
 Compliment_funny: the number of funny compliments this user has received
 Compliment_hot: the number of hot compliments this user has received
 Compliment_list: the number of list compliments this user has received
 Compliment_more: the number of more compliments this user has received
 Compliment_note: the number of note compliments this user has received
 Compliment_photos: the number of photo compliments this user has received
 Compliment_plain: the number of plain compliments this user has received
 Compliment_profile: the number of profile compliments this user has received
 Compliment_writer: the number of writer compliments this user has received